egrosdou01/blog.grosdouli.dev/blog/2025-10-08-capi-azure-cilium-sveltos/azure-k8s-managed-clusters-with-capi-pt1.md

 ## Azure Cloud Setup

-Before we start working and preparing the Kubernetes manifest files, we need to do some work on the Azure cloud environment.
+Before we begin creating the Kubernetes manifest files, we should set up the Azure cloud environment.
 That includes a definition of an application with the right permissions, a resource group, a managed identity in a dedicated area, etc..

 ### Azure CAPI Image Availability

-After going through the documentation, I noticed that not every Azure location has the latest CAPI version available.
-The easiest way to double-check if the image is supported in your location is to use the **Azure command line utility**.
+I checked the documentation and saw that not all Azure locations have the latest CAPI version.
+The simplest way to check if the image works in your area is to use the **Azure command line utility**.
 For more details, have a look [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 ```bash
 $ az sig image-version list-community --public-gallery-name ClusterAPI-f72ceb4f-5159-4c26-a0fe-2ea738f0d019 --gallery-image-definition capi-ubun2-2404 --location <your location>